InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/good-first-project.md

 _Silona Bonewald_, on the other hand, presented a near-exhaustive checklist about different aspects to consider while adopting InnerSource at an organization.
 However, not all of them are applicable while considering an individual project.
 Ideas from the two works described earlier are combined in framing the pattern presented here.

-## Demo

-A demo video showing the operation of the above-mentioned tool with a specific implementation of the proposed model is available [here](https://imgur.com/a/wO4EyJj).

 ## Known Instances

 TBD